 Your department, faculty or school, and College will support you in order that you can complete all academic work to the best of your ability.
 You can check which exams and assessments you are entered for, read exam timetables and find your Candidate Number via Student Self Service.
 You will need to check whether your exams will be taken online or in person.
-The majority of exams in Michaelmas Term 2020 will be taken online.
+The majority of exams in 2020/21 were taken online.
 Your department, faculty or school will advise you of exam arrangements for your programme of study and a lot of support will be provided.
 If you are to take any exams in person, you should check the venue of exams carefully and rest assured that in the event that exams in person are required, they will observe social distancing guidelines.

 Remember you will need to wear full academic dress, i.e. subfusc, gown and cap, to all examinations and to take your University Card for exams that you sit in person.

 Please note: it is important that students inform the College in good time about any medical needs, disability, or specific learning difficulties which require alternative arrangements to be made.
 Requests for alternative arrangements must be made in good time before the date of the exam, as most will require you to secure supporting evidence, and if applications are made late it may not be possible to make the arrangements in time for your exam.
 You can find details of permissible items to take into exams here: www.ox.ac.uk/students/academic/exams/guidance